gierdo/gierdo.github.io/_posts/2024-03-15-shim-cooking.md

 In come _shim managers_!
 These programs manage the installation of _other_ programs, capable of updating them, installing and activating different versions of the desired program and (ideally) integrating seamlessly with the rest of the environment and ecosystem.
+This only works, of course, if the managed program does not have any specific system dependencies, e.g. specific shared libraries etc.

 There are _language specific_ managers, e.g. for _python_ there is
 [`pyenv`](https://github.com/pyenv/pyenv), which integrates very nicely with